disha-22/disha-22.github.io/_pages/Resume.md

 <h2>Projects/ Internships</h2>
 > Bioinformatics Project Management Lead at STEMaway
 <br> Summer 2021
-<br> Student lead at STEMaway, a virtual-internship platform to prepare students for tech careers.
-Responsibilities included project management and app development for an R Shiny app to guide users through an interactive transcriptomics pipeline. <a href = "https://bi-stem-away.github.io/sMAP/">Link to GitHub page.</a>
+<br> Student lead at STEM-Away, a virtual-internship platform to prepare students for tech careers.
+Worked on the full product cycle of a <a href="http://ec2-3-131-158-100.us-east-2.compute.amazonaws.com/">Transcriptomics R Shiny App</a> - project definition, researching existing solutions, UX interviews, coding.
+Managed project logistics throughout the development period and simultaneously contributed to backend code and <a href = "https://bi-stem-away.github.io/sMAP/">GitHub team page.</a>

 > Math Intern at Edfinity
 <br> April 2021- October 2021
 <br> Paid intern at Edfinity, an educational technology platform funded by the National Science Foundation (NSF).
-Responsibility includes development and testing of math curricula.
+Responsibility includes development and testing of math and computer science curricula.

 > The Bioinformatics Academy
 <br> Fall 2020 - Winter 2021
-<br> Created introductory course to unlock the world of computational sciences for students, especially those with opportunity barriers. <a href="https://beginnerbioinformatics.com/courses/the-pipeline/lessons/top-table-visualizations">Link to sample module from the online workshop</a>.
-Spread to students of six schools in the US and India.
+<br> Created an introductory self-paced course to unlock the world of computational sciences for students, especially those with opportunity barriers.
+Continuing content and platform enhancements as I gain more data science and full stack experience. <a href="https://beginnerbioinformatics.com/courses/the-pipeline/lessons/top-table-visualizations">Link to sample module from the online workshop</a>.

 > Bioinformatics Virtual-Internship at STEMaway
 <br> Summer 2020